Chart Color Schemes

 Marrickville was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Marrickville has a high level of cultural diversity, with 36.5% of its population born overseas and 34.5% speaking a language other than English at home.
-The predominant religion in Marrickville is Christianity, accounting for 36.2% of the population.
-Judaism is overrepresented in Marrickville compared to Greater Sydney, comprising 0.6% versus 0.8%.
+Marrickville has a significant cultural diversity, with 36.5% of its population born overseas and 34.5% speaking a language other than English at home.
+Christianity is the predominant religion in Marrickville, accounting for 36.2% of the population.
+Notably, Judaism is overrepresented compared to Greater Sydney, making up 0.6% of Marrickville's population versus 0.8%.

 Frequently Asked Questions - Diversity